-2.4 Application to pseudorandom generators for bounded space
+2.3 Application to pseudorandom generators for bounded space

-We apply the Computational XOR-Lemma to the construction of pseudorandom generators with linear stretching that withstands tests of linearly bounded space.
-Namely, on input a random string of length n, the generator outputs a pseudorandom string of length cn withstanding tests of space en (where e > 0is a constant depending on the constant c > 1).
-An alternative construction is immediate from the techniques presented by Nisan in [17].4 A third alternative construction was suggested by Noam Nisan (private communication) based on the ideas in [3].
+We apply the Computational XOR-Lemma to construct a pseudorandom generator with linear stretching which withstands tests with linearly bounded space.
+Namely, the generator on input a random string of length n outputs a pseudorandom string of length cn withstanding tests of space en (e > 0 is a constant depending on the constant c > 1).
+An alternative construction is immediate from the techniques presented by Nisan in [13] (hint: use a constant number of hash functions).
+A third alternative construction was suggested by Noam Nisan (private communication) based on the ideas in [3].

-The tests (or predictors) that we consider are non-uniform bounded-space machines with one-way access to the input (i.e., the string that they test).
+The tests (or predictors) we consider are non-uniform bounded-space machines with one-way access to the input (i.e., the string they consider).
 Hence, these machines can be represented by finite automata.
-By an s(n)-space bounded machine we mean a finite automata with $2^{s(n)}$ states that is given an input of length n.
+By an s(n)-space bounded machine we mean a finite automata with $2^{s(n)}$ states given an input of length n.
 For sake of simplicity, we sometimes discuss randomized automata.
 Clearly, randomness can be eliminated by introducing "more" non-uniformity.